Nocebo: Side effects of drugs

 It has been shown that, due to the nocebo effect, warning patients about drugs' side effects can contribute to the causation of such effects, whether the drug is real or not.
 This effect has been observed in clinical trials: according to a 2013 review, the dropout rate among placebo-treated patients in a meta-analysis of 41 clinical trials of Parkinson's disease treatments was 8.8%.
 A 2013 review found that nearly 1 out of 20 patients receiving a placebo in clinical trials for depression dropped out due to adverse events, which were believed to have been caused by the nocebo effect.

 In January 2022, a systematic review and meta-analysis concluded that nocebo responses accounted for 72% of adverse effects after the first COVID-19 vaccine dose and 52% after the second dose.

 Many studies show that the formation of nocebo responses are influenced by inappropriate health education, media work, and other discourse makers who induce health anxiety and negative expectations.

 Researchers studying the side effects of statins in UK determined that a large proportion of reported side effects were related not to any pharmacological cause but to the nocebo effect.
 In the UK, publicity in 2013 about the apparent side effects caused hundreds of thousands of patients to stop taking statins, leading to an estimated 2,000 additional cardiovascular events in the subsequent years.

 Electromagnetic hypersensitivity

 Evidence suggests that the symptoms of electromagnetic hypersensitivity are caused by the nocebo effect.

 Pain

 Verbal suggestion can cause hyperalgesia (increased sensitivity to pain) and allodynia (perception of a tactile stimulus as painful) as a result of the nocebo effect.
 Nocebo hyperalgesia is believed to involve the activation of cholecystokinin receptors.

+Cognitive performance

+Nocebo effects on cognitive performance have been reported, most consistently for episodic memory, with more mixed findings for other domains; overall, this remains a comparatively underexplored area of nocebo research.